Hanzy1996/CE-GZSL/README.md

 ## Contrastive Embedding for Generalized Zero-Shot Learning

 ### Dependencies
-This code requires the following:
+This codes requires the following:
 - Python 3.6
 - Pytorch 1.2.0
 - scikit-learn